NativeScript/docs/content/ui/animations.md

 ### Access CSS animations from code

-To trigger a animation defined in CSS is by changing the view's `className` property:
+To trigger an animation defined in CSS, you can change the view's `className` property:

 ```ts
 const view = page.getViewById('view')
 view.className = 'transparent'
 ```

-To access the access `@keyframes` defined in CSS, use the `Page` view's `getKeyframeAnimationWithName` method.
+To access `@keyframes` defined in CSS, use the `Page` view's `getKeyframeAnimationWithName` method.
 This allows for further customization of animation properties:

 ```ts
 import { KeyframeAnimation, View } from '@nativescript/core'